JorgeRosbel/NovaBoost/.github/CONTRIBUTING.md

 npm run dev
 ```

+> ⚠️ Remember: To use Husky (for pre-commit hooks), you must first run `git init` in your local project directory if it's not already a Git repository.

-> Replace `pnpm` with your package manager if different.
+> Replace `npm` with your package manager if different.

+Enjoy building with NovaBoost! 🚀

 ## ✨ Pull Request Guidelines